MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-variables.md

 <!--1358493-->
 *Starting in version 1806*
+*Applies to the [Install Package](/sccm/osd/understand/task-sequence-steps#BKMK_InstallPackage) step.*

+*Starting in version 1902*
 *Applies to the [Run Command Line](/sccm/osd/understand/task-sequence-steps#BKMK_RunCommandLine) step.*

 (input)

 To prevent potentially sensitive data from being displayed or logged, set this variable to `TRUE`.
-This variable masks the program name in the **smsts.log** during a [Run Command Line](/sccm/osd/understand/task-sequence-steps#BKMK_RunCommandLine) task sequence step.
+This variable masks the program name in the **smsts.log** during an **Install Package** step.

+Starting in version 1902, when you set this variable to `TRUE`, it also hides the command line from the **Run Command Line** step in the log file.<!--3654172-->

 ### <a name="OSDEnableTCPIPFiltering"></a> OSDEnableTCPIPFiltering